AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/create-and-use-custom-functions.md

 >[!NOTE]
 >
-> Sie können die `error.log` -Datei, falls Fehler wie benutzerdefinierte Funktionen im Regeleditor nicht aufgeführt werden.
+> Sie können die `error.log` -Datei für Fehler, z.
+B. für benutzerdefinierte Funktionen, die nicht im Regeleditor aufgelistet werden.

 <!--The `error.log` file also displays the methods and parameters that are not supported for custom functions. -->